replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## Configuring and Using Snapshots

-Complete the following procedures to configure and use snapshots to backup and restore:
+Complete the following procedures to configure the snapshots feature, and then create and restore snapshot backups:

 1. Review the limitations and considerations.
 See [Limitations and Considerations](#limitations-and-considerations).